-Remove any dead or dried out, yellow to brown fronds off your palm plants.
+Remove any dead or dried out, yellow to brown fronds from your palm plant.
 During your pruning sessions, be careful not to tug so hard that you damage the plant's trunk.

-Move palm plants from any source of cool drafts, such as an open window or cool air leaks coming through the wall.
-Sudden cool drafts cause palm plant fronds to turn brown and die.
+Move your indoor palm plant away from any source of cool drafts, such as an open window or cool air leaks coming through the wall.
+Sudden cool drafts may cause palm plant fronds to turn brown and die.

-Monitor the temperature of the room to ensure the palm plants are within an adequate climate.
-Most feather fans prefer a nightly temperature between 62 and 65 degrees Fahrenheit and a daily temperature between 80 and 85 degrees Fahrenheit.
-Fan palm plants can tolerate cooler temperatures with a nightly temperature between 50 and 55 degrees Fahrenheit and a daily temperature between 65 and 70 degrees Fahrenheit.
+Monitor the temperature of the room to ensure the proper climate for an indoor palm.
+Most feather fans prefer a nightly temperature between 62 and 65 degrees Fahrenheit and a daily temperature between 80 and 85 F. Fan palm plants can tolerate cooler temperatures with a nightly temperature between 50 and 55 F and a daily temperature between 65 and 70 F.

-Check to see if you are watering your palm plants properly.
-Although palm plants generally need a lot of water, you should not water palms unless the top 1/4 to 1/2 inch of soil is dry.
-After watering, allow the residual water to drain into the saucer and then dump the water out of the saucer.
-This will prevent root rot and ultimately palm plant death.
+Water your palm correctly.
+Although palms generally need a lot of water, you should not water a palm unless the top 1/2 inch to 1 inch of soil is dry.
+After watering an indoor palm, allow the residual water to drain into the saucer and then dump the water.
+This will help prevent root rot and ultimately palm plant death.

 Place your palm plant in a location where it can receive adequate levels of sunlight.
-If the frond tips are brown and burnt, the palm is probably too close to a sunlight source.
-If the fronds are yellow and drooping, the palm may need more sunlight.
+If the frond tips are brown and appear to be burned, the palm is probably too close to a source of sunlight.
+If the fronds are yellow and drooping, the plant may need more sunlight.
 Generally palm plants prefer indirect or filtered sunlight.

-Mist palm plants daily with a spray bottle and water to provide a humid atmosphere.
-Low humidity may be a reason why your palm plants are drying out.
+Mist palm plant fronds daily using a spray bottle filled with water to provide a humid atmosphere.
+Low humidity is one reason your palm plant may be drying out.

-Check for insect pests that may be attacking your palm plants, and causing their fronds to turn yellow and drop.
-Look for spider mites, that look like miniature red, yellow or brown spiders, mealybugs, that look like white puffs, or scales that show up as little bumps.
-If you have an infestation, wash the fronds with warm, soapy water every second day and then rinse with warm water.
+Check for insect pests that may be attacking your palm plant and causing its fronds to turn yellow and drop.
+Look for spider mites, which look like miniature red, yellow or brown spiders; mealybugs, which look like small, white puffs; or scales that show up as little bumps.
+If you have an infestation, wash the fronds with warm, soapy water every second day and then rinse thoroughly with warm water.